-The Sydney Medical School has recently announced its removal of the interview process for the 2021 entry.
-Depending on the COVID-19 context, it is possible that some medical schools may choose to do the same, or consider implementing online interviews.
-These were usually held for international students.
+Due to the COVID-19 context, some medical schools, including the University of Melbourne and the University of Adelaide have implemented online interviews.
+It is possible that more medical schools may consider implementing online interviews which were usually only for international students.
 Here, we provide some top tips for preparing and sitting an online interview.

 Before you go ahead, make sure to check our COVID-19 live updates page to find out any recent changes related to medical school admissions in Australia and New Zealand.